-The applicant is asking for a special use for a Commercial Short-Term Rental (C-STR) in a Mixed-Density Residential (RM-1) zone.
-The applicant is proposing to turn a condominium unit, within a larger complex, into a C-STR.
-This proposal would not see any expansion of the improvements that currently exist on the property and the applicant has indicated that there would be a maximum occupancy of five individuals.
+The applicant is asking for a special use for a Commercial Short-Term Rental (C-STR) in a Mixed-Density Residential (RM-2) zone.
+The applicant is proposing to turn an apartment unit, within a larger complex, into a C-STR.
+This proposal would not see any expansion of the improvements that currently exist on the property and the applicant has indicated that there would be a maximum occupancy of six individuals.